 IV.
 Radiation Oncology Treatment Management During COVID-19

 During the COVID-19 PHE, telehealth flexibilities are broadened to include in-person, face-to-face interactions associated with radiation oncology on-treatment visits (OTVs) under CPT Code 77427 – Radiation Treatment Management, 5 treatments, recognizing that practices will need flexibility to ensure that both care teams and patients are protected from exposure to the virus.
 The telehealth OTV requires the provider to use an interactive audio and video telecommunications system for real-time interactive communication between the physician and the patient, including the use of telephones that have audio and video capabilities, desktop or mobile computing devices with audio and video capabilities allowing for two-way communication.
-Physicians should use the option to utilize virtual two-way communication in the office judiciously and only during this PHE when the radiation oncologist deems that a regular face-to-face interaction would put the patient or physician at risk for COVID-19 infection.
+Physicians should use the option to utilize virtual two-way communication in the office judiciously and only during this emergency when the radiation oncologist deems that a regular face-to-face interaction would put the patient or physician at risk for COVID-19 infection.
+CMS will discontinue the application of telehealth for the OTV of 77427 at the end of the PHE.

 V. Place of Service (POS)